vmelamed/vm/Aspects/Diagnostics/ObjectTextDumper/README.md

 ### Metadata Classes (buddy classes)

 I personally do not like too many attributes in my code.
 It's been since .NET 3.5 that the concept of a buddy class was introduced.
-The idea is to have something like a parallel class for each heavily adorned class.
-The parallel class is designated with the attribute `MetadataTypeAttribute` or as some call it "buddy class".
+The idea is to have something like a parallel class (some call it "buddy class") for each otherwise heavily adorned class.
+The parallel class is designated with the attribute `MetadataTypeAttribute`.
 The idea is very simple: apply the attibute to the main class with a parameter the type of the metadata class.
 By convention the main class is marked with the keyword `partial`, although it is not absolutely mandatory.
-The metadata class should never be instantiated and to prevent you from doing so it is usually marked as abstract.
-The metadata class contains only properties with names the properties of the main class and since they are never used, they should be (again by convention) of type `object`.
+The metadata class should never be instantiated and to prevent you from doing so it is usually marked as `abstract`.
+The metadata class contains only properties with the same names as the properties of the main class and since they are never used, they should be (again by convention) of type `object`.
 Now you can apply all attributes to the properties of the buddy class instead of to the main class.
 There are several packages that make use of buddy classes: Entity Framework, WPF, Enterprise Library and of course the AspectObjectDumper.
-Here is a small example of a class coupled with a buddy class (it is from the unit tests of the AspectObjectDumper):
+Here is a small example of a class coupled with a buddy class (it is from the unit tests of the ObjectTextDumper):
 ```csharp
         [MetadataType(typeof(GenericWithBuddyMetadata))]
         public class GenericWithBuddy<T>